ericlathrop/entity-component-system/README.md

 ## save()

 Returns an object suitable for saving all entities in the `EntityPool` to a JSON file.
 See `load()`.

-# Design Goals

-1. Perform no allocations during calls to `run()`.
-This is to avoid triggering garbage collection which can make games stutter.
-2. Don't manage entities.
-This lets users implement object pools to prevent triggering garbage collection.

 # Install

 With [npm](https://www.npmjs.com/) do:

 ```
-npm install entity-component-system
+npm install --save entity-component-system
 ```

 # License